 - Relationship with government

-The Stryker UK group is committed to build a strong and constructive relationship with HMRC through an open dialogue on issues of significance and to disclose relevant information to HMRC.
+The Stryker UK entities are committed to build a strong and constructive relationship with HMRC through an open dialogue on issues of significance and to disclose relevant information to HMRC.

 - Attitude towards tax planning

-The Stryker UK group engages in operational tax planning to support the business and reflects economic and commercial activity.
+The Stryker UK entities engage in operational tax planning to support the business and reflects economic and commercial activity.

 We adhere to relevant tax law and we seek to minimize the risk of uncertainty or disputes.
 We conduct transactions between group companies on an arm’s-length basis and in accordance with current OECD principles.